cloudflare/cloudflare-docs/content/email-security/reference/how-we-detect-phish.md

 # How we detect phish

-Area 1 uses a variety of factors to determine whether a given email message, a web domain or URL, or specific network traffic is part of a phishing campaign (marked with a `Malicious` [disposition](/email-security/reference/dispositions-and-attributes/)).
+Area 1 uses a variety of factors to determine whether a given email message, a web domain or URL, or specific network traffic is part of a phishing campaign (marked with a `Malicious` [disposition](/email-security/reference/dispositions-and-attributes/)) or other common campaigns (for example, `Spam`).

 These small pattern assessments are dynamic in nature and — in many cases — no single one in and of itself will determine the final verdict.
 Instead, our automated systems uses a combination of factors and